Table of Contents

 Radiculitis caused by either a bacterial or viral infection (mainly borreliosis and herpes zoster), autoimmune or cryptogenic inflammation should be considered in differential diagnosis.
 Aside from spinal disc herniation, localized demand on space (tumor, bone metastases) can cause radiculopathy.
 Also, degenerative spinal changes, spinal abscesses or spondylodiscitis should be considered as well as the possibility of diabetic radiculopathy.

 Radiculopathy should be treated conservatively initially.
 In case of cervical radiculopathy, limiting motion via a neck brace may be called for as well as recommending mobilizing physiotherapy.
 Rest for patients with lumbalgia in its acute phase is no longer recommended.
 Also patients with radicular syndromes are advised to seek physiotherapy and be active four days after the acute event at the latest.

 Pain is treated with analgesics (Acetaminophen, NSAID) and muscle relaxers.
 If non-opioid analgesics prove ineffective, weak opioid analgesics may be prescribed.
-Principally, treatment follows the step-care of the WHO.
+Principally, treatment follows the st\

 Surgical treatment of spinal disc herniation